Assyrians in Armenia

-Assyrians in Armenia (ܣܘܪ̈ܝܐ ܕܐܪܡܢܝܐ, Ասորիները Հայաստանում), or Armenian Assyrians, are Assyrian people or people of Assyrian descent living in the Republic of Armenia.
-Genetically distinct from the Armenian population, they make up the country's third largest ethnic minority, after Yazidis and Russians.
+Assyrians in Armenia (ܣܘܪ̈ܝܐ ܕܐܪܡܢܝܐ, Ասորիները Հայաստանում), or Armenian Assyrians, are Assyrian people or people of Assyrian descent living in Armenia.
+The origins of Armenia's Assyrian community traces back to the Russo-Persian War (1826–1828) and the treaties of Gulistan and Turkmenchay, creating the first communities in the country as well as being the first instance of emigration creating an Assyrian diaspora.
+Assyrians also began to flee to Armenia following the Assyrian genocide.

-According to the 2022 Armenian census, there are 2,755 Assyrians living in Armenia, and Armenia is home to some of the last surviving Assyrian communities in the Caucasus.
-The majority of Assyrians living in the country are originally from Urmia, and continue to refer to themselves as Urmijenāye to designate their place of origin.
+According to the 2022 Armenian census, there are 2,755 Assyrians living in Armenia.
+They are predominantly present in the villages of Arzni, Dimitrov, Verin Dvin, and Nor Artagers, though some are also in the capital of Yerevan.

 History

 Ancient history

 The Assyrian–Armenian interrelations and interactions history numbers many centuries, both in pre-Christian and post-Christian era.
 According to the legend, the Armenian patriarch Hayk defeated the evil Assyrian ruler Bel in an epic battle, in order to win his people's freedom.
 He named this territory Hayastan, and the Armenians are still using this name.
 This legend is a part of Armenia's rich and storied history, where Armenian heroes fought against evil invaders and conquerors for their freedom.
 There is also the story of the Armenian king Ara the Beautiful who refused Assyrian Queen Semiramis’s offer to a marriage and become king of the world.
 Semiramis outraged by Ara's refusal, wages a war against Armenia and demands Ara's capture alive.

 Prior to their acceptance of Christianity, Armenians and Assyrians were considered to be bitter foes, engaging in conflict during the Urartu–Assyria War.
 The conflict resulted in an Assyrian victory, and Urartu became a client state of ancient Assyria.
-Both states shares aspects of their culture such as writing and artwork.
+Both states shared aspects of their culture, such as writing and artwork.
 Armenians also had a prominent presence in Edessa and made contacts with Assyrians in areas where the Syriac Orthodox Church had episcopal sees such as Adana and Anazarbus.
 Armenians traditionally called Assyrians "Asori" (ասորի), and many Armenian Christian figures were of Assyrian origins.